DeadManLogan/Drei-Documentation/Shaders/MeshReflectorMaterial.md

     You can set this property to ***true*** to trigger a recompile of the material, or you can set it to ***false*** if you know that the material is up to date and does not need to be recompiled.

+* **version**

+    is used to indicate the version of the material.

+    This property is specific to the ***drei*** library and is not part of the standard ***three.js*** material.
+It is a number that is incremented whenever the material's shader code or behavior is changed.
+This can be useful for debugging and ensuring that the correct version of the material is being used in a project.

+    For example, if you were to log the value of the ***version*** property before and after making a change to the material, you would be able to see whether or not the change has been picked up by the system.

+* **onBeforeCompile**

+    allows you to define a function to be executed just before the material is compiled in the shader.

+    This method is used to customize the material by providing additional instructions to the shader program.
+It takes a function as an argument, and this function will receive an instance of ***Shader*** class, which contains the vertex and fragment shader code.
+You can then modify the shader code as needed by adding or replacing code in the vertex and fragment shaders.

+    For example, you can use ***onBeforeCompile*** to add custom uniforms, modify the vertex or fragment shaders, or add custom code to any part of the shader program.

+    Here is an example of how to use ***onBeforeCompile*** to add a custom uniform to a ***MeshReflectorMaterial***:

+    ```js
+        import { MeshReflectorMaterial } from 'drei';

+        const customMaterial = new MeshReflectorMaterial({
+            onBeforeCompile: (shader) => {
+                shader.uniforms.myCustomUniform = { value: 0.5 };

+                // Modify the fragment shader to use the custom uniform
+                shader.fragmentShader = shader.fragmentShader.replace(
+                '#include <dithering_fragment>',
+                `
+                uniform float myCustomUniform;

+                // Your custom code goes here

+                #include <dithering_fragment>
+                `
+                );
+            },
+        });
+    ```

+    In this example, we add a custom uniform named ***myCustomUniform*** to the material and modify the fragment shader to use this uniform.
+Note that we use the ***replace*** method to add our custom code just before the ***dithering_fragment code***.

+* **customProgramCacheKey**

+    is used to customize the cache key used to store compiled shader programs for the material.
+By default, this is a combination of the material's type, UUID, and hash code of its parameters.
+However, in some cases, it may be useful to override this key to allow for more fine-grained control over shader caching, for example, to cache different shader programs for different values of certain material properties.

+    To use ***customProgramCacheKey***, you can set it to a string that represents the custom key you want to use.
+When the material is compiled, this key will be used to store and retrieve the compiled shader program from the cache.

+    Here is an example usage of ***customProgramCacheKey***:

+    ```js
+        import { MeshReflectorMaterial } from 'drei';

+        const material = new MeshReflectorMaterial({
+            customProgramCacheKey: 'my-custom-key'
+        });
+    ```

+    In this example, the material's compiled shader program will be stored in the cache using the key "my-custom-key", instead of the default cache key.

 * **normalScale**

     is used to specify how to scale the normals of a reflected object in a WebXR application.